ToolVS

 Who Should Choose What?

 Your team is a software development team running agile sprints.
-Jira's sprint planning, bug tracking workflows, story points, and developer tool integrations are purpose-built for engineering teams.
-It also integrates natively with Confluence for documentation and Bitbucket for code.
+Jira's sprint planning, bug tracking, story points, and dev tool integrations are purpose-built for engineering teams.
+It also integrates natively with Confluence and Bitbucket.

 Is Jira or Asana better for project management?